slimshady19/M1_QuizGame_Game/1_Requirements/README.md

 ## What
    Can play the game
 ## when
-   Whene they clear Qualifying round
+   When they clear Qualifying round
 ## Where
    On System